Azure/Cloud-Native/website/blog-30daysofIA/2023-10-16/deploy-an-intelligent-app-on-azure-container-apps-1.md

 ![image showing architecture of the solution described in this article](../../static/img/fallforia/blogs/2023-10-16/blog-image-4-1-2.png)

-AKS offers several robust features that help applications scale smoothly and stay available even during heavy demand, including the following:

- * The [cluster autoscaler](https://learn.microsoft.com/en-us/azure/aks/cluster-autoscaler?WT.mc_id=javascript-99907-ninarasi) adjusts the number of nodes in your cluster based on how much work you have.
-This way, it uses resources efficiently and keeps costs in check.
- * The [Azure Load Balancer](https://azure.microsoft.com/en-ca/products/load-balancer?WT.mc_id=javascript-99907-ninarasi) is created automatically with AKS and acts like an intelligent traffic controller.
-It ensures incoming network traffic is distributed well across your cluster’s nodes, optimizing resource usage.

-Together, these features give your applications a solid base to handle different workloads and keep running nonstop.

-The following sections provide hands-on demonstrations of setting up, monitoring, and optimizing AKS to drive application efficiency and performance

 ## Understanding Azure AI and Azure Container Apps

 In this tutorial, we’ll use a combination of [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service?WT.mc_id=javascript-99907-ninarasi)—a tool for creating Intelligent Apps using large language models (LLMs)—and [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps?WT.mc_id=javascript-99907-ninarasi)—a fully managed Kubernetes-based platform that helps us deploy from containers and code.
 These two dynamic tools will serve as the backbone of our app’s functionality.